natesales/pathvector/docs/docs/filtering/as-path.md

 ```

 To enable ASPA filtering, set `filter-aspa` on a peer.
 If a route's origin ASN isn't contained in the peer's authorized providers, then it will be rejected unless the path only contains the peer's ASN (no providers in path).

+## Transit ASNs

+`filter-transit-asns` enables filtering of known transit ASNs.
+If a route's path contains a transit ASN, it will be rejected.
+Pathvector is preloaded with a [default set of transit ASNs](https://github.com/natesales/pathvector/blob/main/pkg/config/config.go), which can be overridden with the global `transit-asns` list.

 ## Transit Locking